urancon/cardiGAN/README.md

     ...
 ```

-There are 500 patients, each of them gather
+There are 500 patients, each of them gathering 2 planes of acquisition, showing either 2 or 4 chambers (denoted by '2CH' and '4CH').
+Within each of these subfolders, **im** represents the actual image captured, and **gt** its corresponding mask.
+Both have
-Image shape is (2, 256, 256), the first channel being for the end of diastolic instant, and the second for the end of the systolic
+shape of (2, 256, 256), the first channel being for the end of diastolic instant, and the second for the end of the systolic
 instant.
+**im_ref** and **gt_ref** are just raw data before it was resized to 256x256; we don't use them in our case.

 In a first step, we will try and train a GAN on to produce "false" echocardiograms of 4-chambers view.
 For this purpose,
 we had to modify the dataset to keep only the relevant information.
 That is, _channel n°0 of 4CH/im and 4Ch/gt for all patients_.